 The 10 Best Papa Roach Music Videos Of All Time

-It’s been nearly 20 years since Papa Roach exploded into the public consciousness – and our TV screens – with their major label debut Infest.
+It’s been 20 years since Papa Roach exploded into the public consciousness – and our TV screens – with their major label debut Infest.
 At that time they slotted neatly into the burgeoning nu-metal scene with their angst-ridden mixture of riffs and rap.

 In the intervening two decades Papa Roach have seen scenes come and go, while undergoing numerous musical phases themselves.
 They’ve also made more than 40 music videos – if you include the alternate, live and web-only versions.
 That’s a lot by anyone’s standards.

 But which ones are their best?

 Check out our rundown and prepare for zombies, shootouts and a good hard kick in the feels…